Blood Disorder Related to Bone Marrow: All You Need to Know

 What are Blood Disorders?

-Blood disorders are the medical condition in which problems lies with your red blood cells, white blood cells and platelets.
+Blood disorders are the medical condition in which problems lie with your red blood cells, white blood cells and platelets.

 Blood and bone marrow disorders can be noncancerous or malignant (cancerous).
 Even noncancerous blood and marrow diseases can drastically impact your health.
-The most common blood cancers are leukemia, multiple myeloma and lymphoma whereas, examples of dangerous noncancerous blood disorders are sickle cell disease and aplastic anemia.
+The most common blood cancers are leukaemia, multiple myeloma and lymphoma whereas, examples of dangerous noncancerous blood disorders are sickle cell disease and aplastic anaemia.

 Specific Blood Disorders and how they Involve Bone Marrow